Neischnocolus: Taxonomy

 The genus Ami was erected in 2008 by Fernando Pérez-Miles; the name is based on a word in the Tupí language, meaning "spider that does not spin a web".
 Initially six new species were placed in the genus, and Avicularia obscura was transferred to it.
 Ami seemed to be more closely related to the genus Proshapalopus than to other genera of the large subfamily Theraphosinae.
 It is also similar to the small brownish genera Cyclosternum and Reversopelma.

 The six new species were A. caxiuana, named after the type locality, which means "place of many snakes" in Tupí; A. yupanquii, named after the Inca leader Tupac Yupanqui, who unified the agricultural populations of Ecuador; A. bladesi named in honor of Panamanian singer and composer Ruben Blades; A. pijaos, honoring the Pijaos, an ancient culture that populated the region of the type locality; A. amazonica, referring to the Colombian Amazonic region; and A. weinmanni, named after Dirk Weinmann, the collector of the type specimens.

 In 2019, Pérez-Miles and co-workers discovered that Ami bladesi was identical to the earlier described Neischnocolus panamanus Petrunkevitch, 1925, whose holotype had been rediscovered.
 Accordingly, Ami was considered to be a junior synonym of Neischnocolus, and all the species were transferred to that genus.
+Other species have since been added to the genus, including three in 2025.